 ACME Solar Holdings' Subsidiary Gets Appeal Admitted Before Appellate Tribunal for Electricity Over Disallowed Claims of ~Rs.
 7.82 Crores

-ACME Solar Holdings Limited disclosed that its wholly owned subsidiary, ACME Aklera Power Technology Private Limited, filed an appeal before the Appellate Tribunal for Electricity against disallowed claims of ~Rs.
-7.82 crores related to Basic Customs Duty and GST.
-The disallowed claims stemmed from a Rajasthan Electricity Regulatory Commission order dated November 13, 2025.
-The Tribunal admitted the appeal for further hearing vide order dated April 29, 2026, received on May 4, 2026.
-The disclosure was made under Regulation 30 of SEBI's Listing Obligations and Disclosure Requirements Regulations, 2015.
+ACME Solar Holdings Limited disclosed that its wholly owned subsidiary, ACME Aklera Power Technology Private Limited, has had its appeal admitted before the Appellate Tribunal for Electricity.
+The appeal challenges disallowed claims of Basic Customs Duty and GST of ~Rs.
+7.82 crores arising from a Rajasthan Electricity Regulatory Commission order dated November 13, 2025.
+The Tribunal admitted the appeal vide its order dated April 29, 2026, received on May 4, 2026, with no key management personnel or promoters involved in the proceedings.

 *this image is generated using AI for illustrative purposes only.